mdovhopo/google-spanner-migrations-runner/README.md

 Migrations will be applied in the same order as files in directory.

+Examples of valid and invalid migrations can be found [here](./test/samples)

 ### What happens if I run migration twice?

 Engine stores applied migrations in special table (managed automatically)